 Meanwhile, if you decide to register a business in the USA, you can rely on lots of benefits the US government is happy to provide small businesses with.
 As you can see, there’s no reason to be afraid of ecommerce sales tax in the USA.

-So, register a business in the United States and make the most of your venture with Sellvia!
+So, start a business in the United States for free and make the most of your venture with Sellvia!